jdi-docs/jdi-light/source/includes/_documentation.md

   Then the "Jdi Logo" is enabled
   Then the "Jdi Logo" is disabled
   Then the "Jdi Logo" is displayed
-  Then the "Jdi Logo" disappear
+  Then the "Jdi Logo" disappears
   Then the "Jdi Logo" is hidden
   Then the "Jdi Logo" does not appear
   Then the "Jdi Logo" does not appear during "5" seconds